ThatoK97/Wyred/README.md

 # Er
 **Time to hack distributed code for hardware.
-Er explores Iot and Embedded System using Erlang and Nerves.**
+Er explores IoT and Embedded System using Erlang and Nerves.**